-MathJam is a summer challenge experience for incoming 5th through 8th graders, designed to:
+MathJam is a summer challenge experience for incoming students ages 10-14, designed to...

 - Nurture mathematics interest in younger students,